Generative Bias for Robust Visual Question Answering: Introduction

 \section{Introduction}

-Visual Question Answering (VQA)~\cite{antol2015vqa} is a challenging task that requires a model to correctly understand and predict an answer given a input pair of image and question.
-Various studies have shown that VQA is prone to biases within the dataset and tend to rely heavily on language biases present in the dataset~\cite{agrawal2016analyzing,goyal2017making,zhang2016yin}, where VQA models tend to predict similar answers only depending on the question regardless of the image.
-In in response to this, recent works have developed various bias reduction techniques and recent methods have exploited ensemble based methods~\cite{cadene2019rubi,clark2019dont,han2021greedy,ramakrishnan2018overcoming} extensively.
+Visual Question Answering (VQA)~\cite{antol2015vqa} is a challenging multi-modal task that requires a model to correctly understand and predict an answer given an input pair of image and question.
+Various studies have shown that VQA is prone to biases within the dataset and tend to rely heavily on language biases that exists within the dataset~\cite{agrawal2016analyzing,goyal2017making,zhang2016yin}, and VQA models tend to predict similar answers only depending on the question regardless of the image.
+In response to this, recent works have developed various bias reduction techniques, and recent methods have exploited ensemble based debiasing methods~\cite{cadene2019rubi,clark2019dont,han2021greedy,ramakrishnan2018overcoming} extensively.

 Among ensemble based methods, additional models are introduced to concurrently learn biases that might exist within each modality or dataset.
 For example, in works such as~\cite{cadene2019rubi,han2021greedy}, the Question-Answer model is utilized to determine the language prior biases that exist when a model is asked to give an answer based solely off of the question.
-This model is then utilized to train a robust ``target'' model, which is used for inference.
+This Question-Answer model is then utilized to train a robust ``target'' model, which is used for inference.
 The key purpose of an ensemble ``bias'' model is to capture the biases that are formed with its given inputs (\ie, language prior biases from the Question-Answer model).
 In doing so, if this model is able to represent the bias well, this bias model can be used to teach the target model to avoid such biased answers.
 In other words, the better the bias model can learn the biases, the better the target model can avoid such biases.